 A student must be officially admitted, readmitted, or reinstated to the University before he or she may register for courses.
-All students are expected to be registered in accordance with the program of study they are pursuing, and should not expect to receive guidance and direction from members of the Graduate Faculty unless they are so registered.
+All students are expected to be registered in accordance with the program of study they are pursuing and should not expect to receive guidance and direction from members of the Graduate Faculty unless they are so registered.
 See Elements of Good Academic Advising for more information.

 GSPIA faculty members are responsible for advising students concerning their academic programs and specific course selections each term.
-Faculty advisers are also responsible for monitoring the student's academic performance and professional and career development.
-Students who wish to change faculty advisers should obtain approval from the new adviser and inform their former adviser and the Office of Student Services of the change as soon as possible.
+Faculty advisors are also responsible for monitoring the student's academic performance and professional and career development.
+Students who wish to change faculty advisors should obtain approval from the new advisor and inform their former advisor and the Academic Advising office of the change as soon as possible.